Our events program

 This occasion presented a unique opportunity to showcase and discuss the contributions of women in Canadian history and the vital role of archival research.

-The Power of Women's Voices in Public Life, Oct 18, 2023
+The Power of Women's Voices in Public Life

 The Women’s History Project in partnership with the University of Ottawa, the Famous 5 Foundation and Famous 5 Ottawa hosted the